cawleyflower/testDocs/content/NetQ/Cumulus_NetQ_UI_User_Guide/NetQ_User_Interface_Overview.md

 </tr>
 <tr class="odd">
 <td><p>Notification</p></td>
 <td><p>Item that informs a user of an event.
-In UI there are two types of notifications: Alert which is a n <span style="color: #000000;"> otification sent by system to inform a user about an event; specifically received through a third-party application, and Message which is a notification <span style="color: #000000;"> sent by a user to share content with another user. </span> </span></p></td>
+In UI there are two types of notifications: Alert which is a notification sent by system to inform a user about an event; specifically received through a third-party application, and Message which is a notification sent by a user to share content with another user. </p></td>
 </tr>
 <tr class="even">
 <td><p>Peerlink</p></td>